jijunair/laravel-referral/README.md

 </p>

-The "jijunair/laravel-referral" package is a custom Laravel package that provides referral code functionality for your Laravel applications.
-It allows you to generate referral codes, associate them with users, retrieve users based on their referral codes and all other related features.
+The **Laravel Referral** package (`jijunair/laravel-referral`) is a powerful and easy-to-use package for adding referral system functionality to your Laravel applications.
+With this package, you can effortlessly generate referral codes, track user referrals, and reward users based on their referrals.

+## Key Features
+✅ Generate unique referral codes for users
+✅ Track referrals and associate them with users
+✅ Retrieve referrers and their referred users
+✅ Customizable referral code length, cookie tracking, and redirection
+✅ Simple trait-based integration with your `User` model

 - [Installation](#installation)
     - [Configuration](#configuration)